What has changed since the exhibition of LEP2?

 The Sutherland Shire has large areas maintained in their natural state, with National Parks and other reserves making up approximately half of the land area of the Shire.
 As such, large parts of Sutherland Shire are bush fire prone and many residents are at potential risk.
 While it is important to protect property, it is imperative to ensure people are not at risk unnecessarily.

-The RFS has identified Neighbourhood Safer Places - places where people can shelter as a last resort.
+The RFS has identified Neighbourhood Safer Places.
+These are places where people can shelter as a last resort.
 However, in some neighbourhoods, it is not possible to establish these shelters because the location is too close to the bush to meet the safety criteria established by the RFS.

 How does Draft Sutherland Shire LEP2013 address bushfire risk?